How to Use a Miter Saw: Training the Apprentice

 Thinking about a job in construction?
 Understanding how to use a miter saw for trim work gives you a leg up on one of the most basic job site skills.
 A miter saw works best for trim projects requiring accurate, angled cuts.

-For all those projects that require accurate, angled cuts, look to the ever-helpful miter saw.
-In its simplest form, this saw is designed to make an angled cut, or miter cut, across the wide face of a board.
-The most popular Pro models include sliding rails to increase the maximum length of the cut, beveling to one or both sides, and sliding arms for supporting wider boards.
-Whatever your particular application happens to be, here’s how to use a miter saw.
+In its simplest form, this saw is designed to make an angled cut, or miter cut, across the face of a board.
+The most popular Pro models include sliding rails to increase the maximum length of the cut.
+More expensive saws also allow for beveling to both sides.
+Finally, sliding side rails and miter saw stands can aid in supporting wider boards.

 A Brief Overview of Miter Saw Types